nakatamaho/gmpxx_mkII/README.md

 - **Comprehensive Mathematical Functions:** This includes implementations of trigonometric functions (sin, cos, tan, asin, acos, atan etc) and transcendental functions (log, exp), enhancing the library's utility for complex calculations.
 - **Straightforward Coding Style:** Implemented as typical classes without using (very complex) macros or lazy evaluation, prioritizing clarity and maintainability in the code.
 - **Header-Only Library:** This library eliminates the need for the `libgmpxx` library, simplifying integration and deployment.
+- **Quality assurance:** Enhanced with our own rigorous tests and building on the foundation of proven GMP tests
 - **Licensing:** Distributed under the 2-clause BSD License, offering flexibility for both open-source and proprietary use.
 - **Platform Support:** Optimized for 64-bit Linux and macOS in LP64 environments, ensuring reliable performance across major systems.
 - **Original Development:** Written entirely from scratch, providing a clean, optimized, and maintainable code base.